abhraneeldhar7/no-sleep-app/README.md

-# Lazy Ping - Automated Endpoint Pinger
+# Lazy Ping: Automated Endpoint Pinger
 ![thumbnail](./public/assets/landingPage-6a6984e8-91d6-43e0-ae85-3ee552446492)
 ## 🗂️ Description

-Lazy Ping is a web application designed to automate the process of pinging API endpoints at regular intervals.
-The application allows users to create projects, add endpoints, and monitor their status.
-It uses Next.js, Supabase, and NextAuth for authentication and data storage.
+Lazy Ping is a web application designed to automate the process of pinging endpoints at regular intervals.
+The project aims to provide a simple and efficient way to monitor endpoint availability and performance.
+It is built using Next.js, Supabase, and Tailwind CSS, making it a modern and scalable solution.

-The application provides a user-friendly interface for managing projects and endpoints.
-Users can create new projects, add endpoints, and view their status.
-The application also includes features for authentication and authorization, ensuring that only authorized users can access and manage their projects.

-Lazy Ping aims to simplify the process of monitoring API endpoints, providing a reliable and efficient solution for developers and teams.
+The application allows users to create projects, add endpoints, and configure ping intervals.
+It also provides features like authentication, authorization, and logging.
+The project is designed for developers, DevOps teams, and anyone who needs to monitor endpoint availability.

 ## ✨ Key Features

 ### **Core Features**
-* **Project Management**: Create and manage projects with multiple endpoints
-* **Endpoint Management**: Add, edit, and delete endpoints for each project
+* **Endpoint Management**: Add, edit, and delete endpoints
-* **Endpoint Status**: View the status of each endpoint, including response times and error messages
+* **Project Management**: Create and manage projects
+* **Ping Scheduling**: Configure ping intervals
-* **Authentication**: Secure authentication using NextAuth and Supabase
+* **Authentication**: Secure login and authorization

+### **UI Features**
+* **Dashboard**: View projects, endpoints, and ping history
+* **Tabbed Interface**: Easy navigation between projects and endpoints

-### **Automation Features**
+### **Backend Features**
-* **Scheduled Pinging**: Automatically ping endpoints at regular intervals (every 10 minutes)
-* **Logging**: Store logs of ping attempts, including response times and error messages
+* **Supabase Integration**: Interact with Supabase database
+* **API Logging**: Log ping responses and errors

 ## 🗂️ Folder Structure

 ```mermaid
 graph TD;
 src-->app;